-Care homes with nursing (stock)
+Care homes with nursing - stock controlled drugs

 You also need to record details of the destruction in your controlled drugs register.
-It is good practice for another member of staff to witness the denaturing of stock in schedules 3 and 4 (Part I).
+It is good practice for another member of staff to witness the denaturing of stock in Schedules 3 and 4 (Part I).

 Medicinal and food grade cannabis products

-Cannabis based products for medicinal use (CBPMs) are controlled drugs.
+Cannabis-based products for medicinal use (CBPMs) are controlled drugs.
 This means they can only be prescribed by a specialist doctor.
-They must have specialist knowledge and expertise.
-And they must be on the specialist register of the General Medical Council
+They must have specialist knowledge and expertise and they must be on the specialist register of the General Medical Council.

 People can buy food grade cannabis products over the counter (for example cannabidiol, CBD and hemp oil products) as food supplements.
 These products are not medicines and therefore cannot make health claims.
-As with other over the counter products, care home staff should take medical advice if people want to use food grade cannabis products.
+As with other over-the-counter products, care home staff should take medical advice if people want to use food grade cannabis products.
 This is in case there are any issues, for example, interactions with prescribed medicines.
 A GP would not usually have to authorise the use of food grade cannabis products.
 But if a GP is involved, this could reduce any risks to the person concerned.

 If people bring in food grade cannabis products for their own (or a relative's) use, the service must do its own risk assessment.